tuckerweibell/recipe/.changeset/fuzzy-feet-shop.md

 '@ezcater/recipe': patch
 ---

-fix: removed "require" function, a protected word in node 14 which was preventing loading of the doc site
+fix: removed "require" function, a webpack protected word which was preventing loading of the doc site